mderie/gabuzomeu/README.md

 - Quine (ongoing, the compact version is done :)
 - Enhance the parsing error messages (it seems that tailProg is not meaningfull :(
 - Think about changing the label syntax in order to remove the surrounding spaces (in their definition and usage)
+- Think about changing the litteral syntax by adding a trailing '\#' (both syntax changes should be coupled with a new command line option)
 - Still a lot of debug prints...
 (See the numerous //TODO: "tags")
 - Code could / should be cleaned a little bit :)
-- Linux porting (and join this uroboros ? https://github.com/mame/quine-relay)
+- Linux porting (and join this uroboros ? https://github.com/mame/quine-relay), use CMake
 - Building a true IDE (with birds visualisations, line by line debugging and so on !)
 - Implement unit tests !
 Deeply needed, fix a bug in v1.1 ...
 - Implement a BF cross stuff